Intelligence Resources® Leadership

 Assesses organizational preparedness for AI adoption

-• AI Readiness Analyst (2-3 FTEs): Conducts Fit Filter Rubric™ assessments, maps AI impact on existing roles, identifies capability gaps
+• AI Readiness Analyst (2–3 FTEs): Conducts Phase 0 and Fit Filter Rubric™ assessments, maps AI impact on existing roles, identifies capability gaps.

-• Organizational Design Specialist (1-2 FTEs): Designs human-AI team structures, develops multidimensional fluency training programs, reimagines roles for AI era
+• Organizational Design Specialist (1–2 FTEs): Designs human-AI team structures, develops multidimensional fluency training programs, reimagines roles for the AI era.

 2. AI Governance & Compliance